simongui/simongui.github.io/distributed-systems/crdt.md

 # {{ page.title }}

 CRDT's, convergent (or commutative) replicated data types (also known as conflict-free replicated data types) is a category of research around distributed data structures that can survive network partitions while offering high availability by not requiring coordination or strongly consistent operations.
-CRDT's track changes using metadata and as the system heals values converge to the correct values.
+CRDT's track changes using causal history and metadata.
+As the system heals values converge to the correct values.

-CRDT's can use [vector clocks](http://en.wikipedia.org/wiki/Vector_clock){:target="_blank"} or [dotted version vectors](http://arxiv.org/pdf/1011.5808v1.pdf){:target="_blank"} for tracking object update causality using [logical time](http://research.microsoft.com/en-us/um/people/lamport/pubs/time-clocks.pdf){:target="_blank"} rather than chronological time (timestamps which are subject to clock-skew and increased data loss).
+CRDT's can use `vector clocks` or `dotted version vectors` for tracking object update causality using logical time rather than chronological time (timestamps which are subject to clock-skew and increased data loss).
 They use these for causality-based conflict resolution when you merge updates existing on multiple replica nodes (which can happen during a partition).

 Some data types that have been designed to be convergent are:
 **GSet:** A grow only